Beer: Etymology

 In early forms of English and in the Scandinavian languages, the usual word for beer was the word whose Modern English form is ale.
-The modern word beer comes into present-day English from Old English bēor, itself from Common Germanic; it is found throughout the West Germanic and North Germanic dialects (modern Dutch and German bier, Old Norse bjórr).
+The modern word beer comes into present-day English from Old English bēor, itself from Proto-Germanic; it is found throughout the West Germanic and North Germanic dialects (modern Dutch and German bier, Old Norse bjórr).
 The earlier etymology of the word is debated: the three main theories are that the word originates in Proto-Germanic *beuzą (putatively from Proto-Indo-European *bʰeusóm), meaning "brewer's yeast, beer dregs"; that it is related to the word barley; or that it was somehow borrowed from Latin bibere "to drink".

 Christine Fell, in Leeds Studies in English (1975), suggests that the Old English/Norse word bēor did not originally denote ale or beer, but a strong, sweet drink rather like mead or cider.
-Whatever the case, the meaning of bēor expanded to cover the meaning of ale.
+Whatever the case, the meaning of bēor expanded to cover the meaning of 'ale'.
 When hopped ale from Europe was imported into Britain in the late Middle Ages, it was described as "beer" to differentiate it from the British unhopped ale, later acquiring a broader meaning.